rtsaad/CarND-Path-Planning-Project/README.md

 5. Collision:

 The collision cost is the most important function.
 It strongly penalizes the states which the risk of collision is more imminent.
 However, in order to force the car to escape from heavy traffic, the collision cost is smaller whenever is safe to change lane.
-We found out that it helps the car to find a more appropriate situation, instead of just following the car ahead until it opens a passageway.
+We found out that it helps the car to find a more appropriate situation, instead of just following the car ahead until it opens a passageway (see file 'cost_function.cpp' lines 61-77). .

 ```cpp
 double time_to_collide = abs(vehicle->collider.distance)/(abs(vehicle->speed)*MPH_TO_MS);